Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are clear enough to guide a player, but the misinformed and fake clues are good at creating confusion and misdirection, making it a moderately challenging puzzle.
+**Reasoning:** The informed clues are specific enough to guide towards the correct answer.
+The misinformed clues are ambiguous enough to cause some confusion.
+The fake clues effectively mislead.
+The overall difficulty is moderate.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 4.0/5
+**Overall Quality Score:** 4.3/5

 **Pass/Fail:** ✅ PASS

 **Main Issues:**
-- Minor issues noted
+- Insufficient ambiguity in misinformed clues

 **Priority Actions:**
 1. Minor length adjustments